Antidepressant: Obsessive–compulsive disorder

 SSRIs are a second-line treatment for adult obsessive–compulsive disorder (OCD) with mild functional impairment, and a first-line treatment for those with moderate or severe impairment.

 In children, SSRIs are considered as a second-line therapy in those with moderate-to-severe impairment, with close monitoring for psychiatric adverse effects.
 Sertraline and fluoxetine are effective in treating OCD for children and adolescents.

 Clomipramine, a TCA drug, is considered effective and useful for OCD.
 However, it is used as a second-line treatment because it is less well-tolerated than SSRIs.
 Despite this, it has not shown superiority to fluvoxamine in trials.
 All SSRIs can be used effectively for OCD.
 SNRI use may also be attempted, though no SNRIs have been approved for the treatment of OCD.
 Despite these treatment options, many patients remain symptomatic after initiating the medication, and less than half achieve remission.

+Placebo responses are a large component of the benefit of antidepressants in the treatment of depression and anxiety.
+However, placebo responses with antidepressants are lower in magnitude in the treatment of OCD compared to depression and anxiety.
+A 2019 meta-analysis found placebo improvement effect sizes (SMD) of about 1.2 for depression, 1.0 for anxiety disorders, and 0.6 for OCD with antidepressants.

 Post–traumatic stress disorder

 Antidepressants are one of the treatment options for PTSD.
 However, their efficacy is not well established.
 Paroxetine and sertraline have been FDA approved for the treatment of PTSD.
 Paroxetine has slightly higher response and remission rates than sertraline for this condition.
 However, neither drug is considered very helpful for a broad patient demographic.
 Fluoxetine and venlafaxine are used off-label.
 Fluoxetine has produced unsatisfactory mixed results.
 Venlafaxine showed response rates of 78%, which is significantly higher than what paroxetine and sertraline achieved.
 However, it did not address as many symptoms of PTSD as paroxetine and sertraline, in part due to the fact that venlafaxine is an SNRI.
 This class of drugs inhibits the reuptake of norepinephrine, which may cause anxiety in some patients.
 Fluvoxamine, escitalopram, and citalopram were not well-tested for this disorder.
 MAOIs, while some of them may be helpful, are not used much because of their unwanted side effects.
 This leaves paroxetine and sertraline as acceptable treatment options for some people, although more effective antidepressants are needed.